9. Setting Your Main Menu

 4. Save the menu — it does not auto-save.

 If your site employs a Mega Footer, you will need to “create a new menu” for the footer (a new menu for each of the quick links and button menus that are housed in the Mega Footer).
 By creating a menu for each of the different columns within the Mega Footer you will be able to create and determine where the links appear in the Mega Footer.
-Otherwise, if you assign the quick links or button menu to your Main Menu, then it will simply be regurgitating what is already displayed in your header – this would not be practical to visitors.
+Please note that if you assign the quick links or button menu to your Main Menu, it will merely duplicate the content already displayed in your header.
+This redundancy is impractical for visitors.

 Next Step: How to Edit Your Homepage